 The first two columns show the reference tax wedge and the so-called Becker's numbers for Bolivia.
 This numbers, which are negative for goods receiving subsidies, are replaced in the reform by the so-called Sandmo's numbers (column D) leading to normative tax wedges (column C) that imply a new set of end-user prices (column F) that replace existing ones (column E).
-The changes in prices can be decomposed in changes due to a re-pricing towards reference producer prices (which will be positive for distorted prices and zero for the rest) and changes due to tax reform.
-Apart from biomass, which show as before large normative changes due to a non-taxed status quo (that remains so in our computing of effects below) the largest increases in taxes are in Diesel Oil (the same product as Gas-Oil in Uruguay and Argentina) and in products associated with Natural gas (for transport, households and industry).
-The rest of the energy goods have either small tax increases (LPG) or small to large tax reductions (Kerosene, Jet Fuel and Gasoline) regardless they have or not price increases related to re-pricing of producer prices.
+The changes in prices can be decomposed into changes due to a re-pricing towards reference producer prices (which will be positive for distorted prices and zero for the rest) and changes due to tax reform.
+Apart from biomass, which show as before large normative changes due to a non-taxed status quo (that remains so in our computing of effects below) the largest increases in taxes are in diesel oil (the same product as gas oil in Uruguay and Argentina) and in products associated with natural gas (for transport, households and industry).
+The rest of the energy goods have either small tax increases (LPG) or small to large tax reductions (kerosene, jet fuel and gasoline) regardless of whether they have price increases related to re-pricing of producer prices.
 Thus the exercise for Bolivia shows once again a rebalancing between gasoline and diesel dictated by their environmental costs per unit and their current observed excise tax burden.

 Fiscal revenue impacts of the tax reforms for Bolivia are shown in Table B2.
 Again we have separated total fiscal revenues, revenues collected through excises, subsidies and the net balance.
-In the status quo of our modeling exercise (which combines quantities of year 2010 with prices evaluated at June 2011) Bolivia had "theoretical" total revenues (i.e. those computed from our tax wedges) of 445 million dollars, of which excises were about 324 million (these figures match well with the estimates obtained from official and other sources).
+In the status quo of our modeling exercise (which combines year 2010 quantities with June 2011 prices) Bolivia had "theoretical" total revenues (i.e., those computed from our tax wedges) of 445 million dollars, of which excises were about 324 million (these figures match well with the estimates obtained from official and other sources).
 However, Bolivia has subsidies due to distorted producer prices of about 91 million dollars, with a net balance of 354 million dollars.
-These subsidies are certainly underestimated as other subsidies (for electricity for example) have not been included in the analysis.
-A non-Ramsey excise reform towards environmental related taxes would produce a large increase in revenues from tax increases in Gas Oil and LPG and a reduction of gasoline excises.
+These subsidies are certainly underestimated as other subsidies (e.g., for electricity) have not been included in the analysis.
+A non-Ramsey excise reform towards environmentally related taxes would produce a large increase in revenues from tax increases in gas oil and LPG and a reduction of gasoline excises.
 Total revenues of reform go up by more than 180 million dollars, shared equally by a reduction of subsidies and an increase in taxes.
 As expected, Ramsey taxes collect more revenues.